glotzerlab/signac-docs/docs/source/flow-group.rst

 directives associated with that operation.
 Operations can be in multiple groups and the directives for an operation can be different in every group that it is in.
 Practically, a :py:class:`FlowGroup` acts like a "meta-operation" that can be submitted and run identical to operations.
-In factt, within the source code, all operations are wrapped by singleton groups that handle command generation and resource requests for that operation.
+In fact, within the source code, all operations are wrapped by singleton groups that handle command generation and resource requests for that operation.